php-fig/fig-standards/bylaws/003-membership.md

 ### Overarching role

-The only responsibility of the FIG Secretary is to serve as an administrative assistant to the FIG.
+The responsibility of the FIG Secretary is to serve as a trusted lieutenant and executive assistant to the FIG.

 Whilst there are a number of defined functions below but they should also perform other duties as required.
 As the role has continuity (in that there will always